aperezmanr/Data-Storytelling-PEC3/README.md

 The repository contains the following files.

-- Videogames folder: Contains the .csv files that have been used for the creation of the visualization.
+- **Videogames folder**: Contains the .csv files that have been used for the creation of the visualization.
 They have been processed in the Videogames Race.ipynb notebook.
 Inside the folder we can find:
       - brand_war_consoles.csv: File with the brand of the consoles, the year and video game sales in millions of
                                 dollars.